chocolatey/choco-wiki/How-To-Host-Feed.md

 #### ProGet Enterprise High Availabilty

 * ProGet Server (Each): Windows Server with 4+ cores (CPU), 8GB+ RAM, and probably at least 50GB of free space (as the artifacts are stored on shared storage).
 This is similar to ProGet section above.
-* Shared Storage: Appliance-based (such as NAS), or software-based (such as SMB).
-This will be shared across all Servers, so they will need to be able to read and write to it at high speed.
-Recommend appliance-based (NAS) with 3 times the total size of what you will store (and a backup) - 2-5TB+ space.
+* Shared Storage: Shared Storage: Compatible with any type of common storage that web and indexing nodes can access, whether software-based (SAMBA share, Windows Server Storage Spaces, etc) or appliance-based (dedicated NAS).
+The only requirement is that the storage is readable and writeable by all nodes.
+Recommend appliance-based (NAS) with 3 times the total size of what you will store (and a backup) - 2–5TB+ space.
 * Database: SQL Server with Database Clustering Recommended.
-Assume high specs for SQL Server, pretty much the highest specs you can configure on a Windows machine.
-16+ cores (CPU), 64GB+ RAM, 5TB+, etc
+Assume higher than minimal specs for better High Availability performance.
-* Load Balancer: Assume powerful - this will be software-based (such as nginx or HAProxy) or an appliance (such as F5 or Citrix).
+* Load Balancer: Compatible with any load-balancing platform, whether software-based (such as HAProxy, NLP, or nginx) or appliance-based (such as F5, A10, Citrix).
-* May or may not support cross-datacenter replication.
+* ProGet Enterprise does support cross-datacenter replication.

 See https://inedo.com/support/documentation/proget/administration/high-availability for details.